-Hives can appear all over the body, including the face.
-Allergens and environmental factors can often trigger an outbreak of hives.
-Hives are not usually dangerous, but anyone who thinks that they may be having a severe allergic reaction should contact a doctor.
+Hives can appear all over the body, including the face and neck.
+Allergens and environmental factors can often trigger this rash.

 Hives are raised, itchy welts that vary in size and can appear suddenly.
 This type of rash, also known as urticaria, is not contagious.

 As the skin on the face is very sensitive, it is a common area of the body for hives to affect.

 Hives can occur due to irritation and allergies or because of certain physical triggers, such as pressure.

 This article looks at the symptoms, causes, and treatment of hives.
 It also considers the outlook for someone experiencing hives and explains when to contact a doctor.

 Hives do not only affect the face, but the face is a common location for hives because the skin there often comes into contact with allergens and other irritants.